Level: Resort nearby

 Renowned for its long white sand beach, calm and clear waters, Kuredu is Lhaviyani Atoll’s most popular resort island.
 The reefs fringing the island are easily accessible to snorkelers and filled with a diverse range of fish and coral.
 Just under the surface, you’ll also have great opportunities to see big marine life: plenty of green and hawksbill sea turtles, reef sharks, and several species of eagle rays and stingrays.

-Kuredu is located 150 kilometers from Male International Airport and reachable by seaplane in approximately 45 minutes.
+Kuredu is located 150 kilometers from Male International Airport and is reachable by seaplane in approximately 45 minutes.
 It is only accessible to Kuredu Island Resort & Spa guests.
-Flights can be arranged with the resort.
+Flights will be arranged by the resort.

 There are two main snorkeling areas in Kuredu, extending south and north of the Island.
-Both areas are made of 300 to 350 meters-wide reef flats, edged by spectacular reef drop offs.
+Both areas feature 300 to 350 meters-wide reef flats, edged by spectacular reef drop-offs.

 Kuredu Island Resort & Spa features seven restaurants.
-Most of guests opt for half or full board plans.
+Most of the guests opt for half or full-board plans.

 You must be logged in to post a comment.